huzeyann/BrainDecodesDeepNets/README.md

 ```

 ![brain](assets/brain.gif)

+- Note: this folding brain animation is made by webview function from *[pycortex](https://gallantlab.org/pycortex/)*, the animation is screen recording of static website created by the `cortex.webgl` functions.

 ## Installation
 The brian encoding model training requires PyTorch 2.0, pytorch-lightning and torchmetrics.
 The implemented pre-trained models requires dinov2, open_clip, timm, segment_anything.
 To setup all the required dependencies for brain encoding model and pre-trained models, please follow the instructions below: